Updated: Apr 20

 Needless to say, eggs are an excellent source of protein for the human body.
-They have numerous health benefits, so most nutritionists recommend consuming eggs regularly.
+They have numerous health benefits, therefore, nutritionists recommend consuming eggs regularly.

-However, many people think that eggshells are the most useless thing out there.
-Yet, they do not know that even eggshells have benefits.
-For instance, eggshells are great fertilisers, especially if you grow plants in containers or pots.
+However, many people think that eggshells are useless and have no economic importance.
+Little did they know that even eggshells have benefits.
+For instance, eggshells are great fertilizers, especially if you grow plants in containers or pots.

 Everyone loves to have a small garden in their house, even if they do not have the space.
-So, most people use pots, containers, etc., as a substitute for actual gardening.
+Therefore, most people use pots, containers, etc., as a substitute for actual gardening.
 They are indeed space-efficient.
-Likewise, eggshells are really cost-effective fertilisers at home.
+Likewise, eggshells are really cost-effective fertilizers that can be used at home.
 While potassium, phosphorus, and nitrogen are essential for plant growth, calcium is also vital as it helps build the cell walls of the plant.
-So, eggshells are wonderful sources of calcium carbonate that can help your container garden thrive.
+Eggshells as we know, are wonderful sources of calcium carbonate that can help your container garden thrive.

 How to prepare eggshells for your container

-Here is how you can tactfully prepare eggshells to make the fertiliser for your container garden’s soil.
+Here is how you can tactfully prepare eggshells to make the fertilizer for your container garden’s soil.

 1. Baking the eggshells is an ideal first step.

 Try to bake your eggshells in the oven.
-It will help get rid of moisture by drying them out completely, especially the membranes on the insides of the eggshells.
+It will help get rid of moisture completely especially the membranes on the insides of the eggshells.
 You can easily spread the eggshells on a cookie sheet and heat them at a low temperature of around 250-280 degrees for an hour or so.
-Afterwards, bring them out and let them dry.
+Afterward, bring them out and let them dry.